 It is best to book as early as possible.
 In general, during the slower season (May – October), we recommend that you book your tour at least 2 weeks in advance.
-If you are planning on traveling to Culebra and booking a tour during the high season (November – April) you should start planning and making reservations as early as July of the same year.
+If you are planning on traveling to Culebra and booking a tour during the high season (December – March) you should start planning and making reservations as early as July of the same year.
 We often accommodate dive groups that book a year in advance so it is to your advantage to make reservations early.
-Walk-ins are welcome but space can’t be guaranteed without a reservation and a credit card.
+Walk-ins are always welcome but space can’t be guaranteed without a reservation and a credit card.

 Please click here to see our cancellation policy.